 - Conditions at the jail.

 - Jail layout and facility

 To find driving records, you have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you call the Jefferson County courthouse? was the information you recieved correct?
+Was your search online or did you call the Jefferson County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your feedback could help other people that are in the same situation.